We Tested 44 Air Purifiers Over 2 Months — These Were the Best

 Having clean air shouldn’t be a luxury, yet many air purifiers we found were well over $200.
 The ones under $200 often have poor warranties or don’t deliver the best results.
 The Coway Airmega 100 with true HEPA filter comes in at $80, has a small footprint, is extremely easy to set up, comes with a three-year warranty, and presents clear evidence that it is getting the job done.
 That’s why it won our vote for the best value air purifier.

 A lower price point shouldn’t come at the expense of quality.
 “Honestly, with this purifier in my bedroom, my sleep has been way better,” says writer Raki Swanson.
-That makes sense, since a recent study shows that using an air purifier in the room where you sleep can result in better shut-eye.
+That makes sense, since a recent study shows that using an air purifier in the environment where you sleep can result in better sleep.

-While this purifier wasn’t whisper quiet as advertised, the hum of it working away wasn’t an issue.
-“I also noticed there is way less dust in my room since having the purifier going constantly during testing,” Swanson said, noting it was clear that this purifier was pulling its weight.
-Plus, its small footprint and light weight (under 8 lbs) make it easy to move from room to room.
+While this purifier wasn’t whisper quiet, as advertised, the hum of it working away wasn’t an issue.
+“I also noticed there is way less dust in my room since having the purifier going constantly during testing,” she continued, noting it was clear that this purifier was pulling its weight.
+Plus, its small footprint and light weight (under 7 lbs) make it easy to move from room to room.
+And its value can’t be beat.
+“For this price, you do get a unit that works really well,” Swanson says.
+We’ll take it.

 air purifier